willidad/wk-charts/tasks.md

 Line charts show orphan lines att he chart border after moving elements out of the chart area

-Elements moving in their position in the data cause an exception in d3
+Fix: Elements moving in their position in the data cause an exception in d3

 scatter chart shows no color on shapes when brush is enabled (probably CSS problem, verify)